iwanders/micro_hap/README.md

 - Numerous comments starting with `// NONCOMPLIANCE` where I ignored something that should probably be handled.
 - Any errors currently drop the request instead of returning the correct HAP error code.
 - How much is shared between BLE & IP?
 Can we implement IP as well with minimal work?
+- Make the accessory interface async.
+- Modify add second example to show how to add a service, ensure common stuff is shared.

 ## example_std
 This example is intended to run a Linux host, similar to [trouble's linux](https://github.com/embassy-rs/trouble/tree/main/examples/linux) examples.